Thailand has long been a popular destination for expats, drawing retirees, digital nomads, and many seeking to begin a new life abroad.

 Hua Hin is also home to many retirees, who appreciate the town’s slow pace of life and affordable cost of living.
 The royal family maintains a residence near the city.

-You don’t have as many options living in Hua Hin compared to Pattaya, and it’s slightly further away from Bangkok.
-Hua Hin’s residents would tell you that superior beaches and a quieter atmosphere make up for it though.
+You don’t have as many options living in Hua Hin as in Pattaya, and it’s slightly further away from Bangkok.
+Hua Hin’s residents would tell you that superior beaches and a quieter atmosphere make up for it.

 Koh Samui